felixfan/felixfan.github.io/about/index.md

 I am a research assistant in The University of Hong Kong.

-I am working in the field of human complex disease research.
+I am working in the field of human complex disease research, with specialization in bioinformatics and statistical genetics.

 [CV](http://felixfan.github.io/cv/)

 **contact**